Pulsfus set to retire as Portage Municipal Court judge

-“Thank you for blazing the trail and making the municipal court very successful over the years,” Mayor Rick Dodd said.
-“You’re leadership will be missed.”
+“Thank you for blazing the trail and making the municipal court very successful over the years,” Dodd said.

 Pulsfus was appointed to the position in 2008.
 He recently won re-election in 2019.